caiomts/timerdo/README.md

 Timerdo is a CLI app that manages a minimalist to-do list with built-in timer to track your work and keep you productive.

+If you are interested about how Timerdo is built you can go  directly [here](# About it)

 # Installation